DataBiosphere/azul/CONTRIBUTING.rst

   Any mention of those preceding an issue reference in a title would automatically close the issue as soon as the commit appears on the default branch.
-This is undesirable as we want to continue to track issues in Zenhub's *Merged* and *Done* pipelines even after the commit appears on the ``develop`` branch.
+This is undesirable as we want to continue to track issues in ZenHub's *Merged* and *Done* pipelines even after the commit appears on the ``develop`` branch.

-* We value `expressive and concise commit message titles`_ and we use Github's limit of 72 characters for the length of a commit message title.
+* We value `expressive and concise commit message titles`_ and try to adhere to Github's limit of 72 characters for the length of a commit message title.
   Beyond 72 characters, Github truncates the title at 69 characters and adds three dots (ellipsis) which is undesirable.
-Titles with lots of wide characters like ``W`` may still wrap (as opposed to being truncated) but that's improbable and therefor acceptable.
+Titles with lots of wide characters like ``W`` may still wrap (as opposed to being truncated) but that's improbable and therefore acceptable.

-* We don't use a period at the end of commit titles because |ss| I dislike it
+* We don't use a period at the end of commit titles.
-  |se| Github usually only renders the title and most commonly renders a title
-  alongside the titles of other commits (and so do many Git GUIs) which effectively turns the title into an item in a list.
-There is no point in ending every item in a list with a period, pun intended.

 * We use `sentence case`_ for commit titles.